 In particular, the cutting and silhouette of the bib pants from the hips to the thighs have been adapted to suit the Japanese body type, while also evolving into a sophisticated cut that does not hinder dynamic movement

-The hood shape has also changed significantly.
-The hood on the model from 10 years ago was small, making it difficult to wear with a helmet.
+The hood shape has also been significantly changed.
+The model from 10 years ago had a small hood, which sometimes made it difficult to wear properly with a helmet.

-The adjustment method was also complicated, but the shape has been enlarged to fit even when wearing a helmet.
-The hood is now easier to wear in a snowstorm and doesn't flap around.
+The adjustment method was also complicated, but the shape has been enlarged and improved to fit even when wearing a helmet.
+It is also easier to put on the hood in blizzards and has been designed to prevent it from flapping around.

 Currently, the RTG has reached a stage where "there is no need for major changes."
 Kenji calls this state a "perfect standard," and rather than changing the shape or appearance, he is now focusing on improving the essential functionality, even though it may not be visible to the naked eye, by reducing weight and improving the refinement of details